 It is believed Suger, like many clerics of the age, was a follower of Pseudo-Dionysius the Areopagite, a 6th-century mystic that brought together Neoplatonic philosophy with Christian theology and mystical experience, and left extensive writings.
 A key belief of Pseudo-Dionysius the Areopagite is that light is representative of divinity, thereby enabling deeper contemplation.
 Pseudo-Dionysius described God as ‘lumen’ (fire or the source of light); in its manifestation, light revealed God and was a unifying element.
 These writings were hugely influential.
 As we shall see, pervading light would become a hallmark of Gothic architecture.

 Additionally, advancements in architectural technologies allowed a great level of innovation.
-For centuries, vaults and buttresses were employed to create monumental structures expressed in Roman, Byzantine, Islamic, Norman, and Romanesque architecture.
+For centuries, vaults and buttresses were employed to create monumental structures expressed in Roman, Byzantine, Norman, and Islamic architectural characteristics.
 Saint-Denis would exhibit these critical load-bearing features in a completely new way, challenging previous architectural norms to create a revolutionary style and building capability.

 Suger’s vision of a more superior church, one that spoke to the formidability of God and king, would express itself intensely, exhibiting light, space, height, and ornamentation in ways not seen before.